-Personal branding for job search is a means to differentiate the good-fit qualities and value you offer your target employers over those competing against you.
-By creating personal brand content, you align your key areas of expertise, driving strengths, passions, and relevant personal attributes with your target employers current needs.
+Personal branding for job search is a means to differentiate the good-fit qualities and value you offer your target employers over candidates competing against you.
+By creating personal brand content, you align your key areas of expertise, driving strengths, passions, and relevant personal attributes with your target employers’ current needs.

-Executive branding encompasses personal and business attributes, and zeroes in on your leadership qualities that drive high-performing teams to deliver (or over-deliver) on goals, increase profitability, boost productivity, decrease expense, etc.
+Executive branding encompasses personal and business attributes, and zeroes in on your leadership qualities.
+How do you motivate high-performing teams to deliver (or over-deliver) on goals, increase profitability, boost productivity, decrease expense, etc.?

-When preparing for executive job search, your mission is to create content for various purposes, and build an executive brand communications plan that reinforces your unique promise of value to your target employers, across diverse channels online and off-line.
+When preparing for executive job search, your mission is to create content for various purposes.
+Then you’ll build an executive brand communications plan that reinforces your unique promise of value to your target employers.

 Here’s how to pull it all together.

 Build Executive Brand Content From the Inside Out

-Step one in executive brand-building is doing the time-consuming back-end work of digging deep internally and externally:
+Step one in executive brand-building is doing the time-consuming initial work of digging deep internally and externally:

 - Research target companies.
-Once you’ve made a list of employers you that are a mutual good fit.
+Your research will be based on your target list of employers that are a mutual good fit.

 - Identify relevant keywords.
 You’ll use these throughout all the content you write.

 - Complete personal branding exercises.
-Define the personal and business attributes that make you a successful leader.
+Define the personal and business attributes that make you a good fit for your target employers.

 - Get feedback from others (at work and in your personal life) about the value you offer.
 The true measure of your brand is the perception of you held by the external world.
 Annual performance reviews are a great resource.

 - Build out your career history.
-For each job, detail your scope of responsibilities and key areas of expertise (using the relevant keywords you’ve uncovered) that align with target employers’ current needs.
+For each job, detail your scope of responsibilities and key areas of expertise that align with target employers’ current needs.
+Use the relevant keywords you’ve uncovered.

 - Complete the Challenge-Actions-Results (C-A-Rs) exercise.
 Detail your top contributions to past employers (with metrics whenever possible) that will resonate with target employers.